silas-karanu/silas-karanu/README.md

 Energy Engineer
 ---------------

-I am an Energy Engineer specializing in Renewable Energy Systems and currently learning Software Engineering.
+I am an Energy Engineer, specialising in Renewable Energy Systems, and I am currently learning Software Engineering.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [karanusilas125@gmail.com](mailto:karanusilas125@gmail.com)